Research: Digital Platforms, Privacy, Data Regulation, Experimental Designs and Optimization

 We examine the necessity and the design of data usage regulation in B2B markets, particularly focusing on concerns regarding platforms like Amazon that function as both marketplaces and sellers.
 The key issue is the alleged use of internal Amazon data to replicate top-performing products from third-party sellers.
 Using Deep Learning tools, we analyze visual and textual similarity measures between 624 Amazon Basics and 2 million third-party seller products.
 The findings reveal significant and consistent similarities between private label and third-party products across multiple product categories.
 Additionally, our research questions the effectiveness of duration-based regulation proposed by the European Union.
 It shows that Amazon takes an average of 2.5-3 years to imitate a product, while smaller sellers' products require approximately 5 years.
 This indicates that duration-based data regulation provides Amazon with ample time to collect data, suggesting the need for a different seller-targeted data regulation approach.

-Ranking algorithms and Equilibrium prices (draft available upon request)
+Ranking algorithms and Equilibrium prices (draft available upon request) [slides]

 Joint with Yufeng Huang and Aliya Korganbekova